mohitjangra6017/tx_data/extensions/ml_service/README.md

 A docker-compose.yml file is available for development/testing.
 It should not be used in a production level system.

-1. Clone this project into a folder on your machine that is running Docker Compose.
+1. Change directory into the `extensions/ml_service` folder.

 2. Copy the `env.dist` file and rename to `.env`.
 Edit the file and set the environmental variable as described in the env file.